 FINDING MY "NICHE"

 I deleted all of my posts after a little, because I didn't feel like there was a point to me posting, and I just kept following people I liked and learned from.
 Then I got pregnant with Piper.
 I still didn't think much of it (I think I only have a couple of hundred followers at that point), but I just started recording my pregnancy by posting bump updates, workouts I did, and things I ate that made me feel good.
-I also started this blog to organize things a little more, and to share things that have more content/information than I could put into one Instagram post.
+I also started this blog to organize things a little more, and to share things that have more content/information than I could share with one Instagram post.

 I honestly never thought ANYTHING of what I was doing.
 I worked in the health industry, taught spin classes, and talked about fitness and nutrition all day, so this was just kind of an extension of that.
-I started following other mamas who were pregnant at the same time as me (I still follow and love most of them!), and connected with other women who were similar to me.
+I started following other mamas who were pregnant at the same time as me (I still follow and love them!), and connected with other women who were similar to me.

 I became a certified personal trainer right after I graduated, but when I got to about 20 weeks pregnant, I realized I actually didn't know to a lot of specifics about working out during pregnancy.
 I knew you shouldn't lie flat on your back, and you shouldn't do crunches, but that was it...and I didn't even know why!
 I started doing TONS of my own research, just so I could make sure I was being smart and taking the best care of myself and little fetus Piper.
 I got certified as a women's fitness specialist (and later in pre/postnatal exercise), and then just started sharing things I learned/what I was and wasn't doing during pregnancy.
 As time went on I realized this was something I was REALLY passionate about, and I also felt there weren't nearly enough resources to help women have a "fit" pregnancy.